 And in The Force Awakens, BB-8 hid a map of Luke’s location from the Order before it was delivered into the hands of General Leia and the Resistance.

-Did you know that 92% of companies are investing in A.I and machine learning this year?
+Did you know that 92 percent of companies are investing in A.I and machine learning this year?

 With an army of competitors, and a mountainous list of tasks and objectives ahead of you, it helps to have your B2B druids—or A.I. assistants—at your side.

-Others, like referral software Buyapowa (previously Reward Stream), whose Leadbot amounted to 30% of converted leads in the first 45 days, use A.I. to supplement customer service and nudge leads down the funnel.
+Others, like referral software Buyapowa (previously Reward Stream), whose Leadbot amounted to 30 percent of converted leads in the first 45 days, use A.I. to supplement customer service and nudge leads down the funnel.

 While it can’t wholly replace or single-handedly overcome common marketing challenges, A.I. does a great job of providing support to both—B2C and B2B businesses.